ALPANNA-GH/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks for My Partners, Conterputers, Reviewers for valuable Advices
+Thanks to My Partners, Contributors, and Reviewers for valuable advice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>